Wood Therapy Massage

 Invigorates

-Due to the speed of the movements and the wooden instruments used, wood therapy is invigorating.
+Due to the speed of the movements and the wooden instruments used, the sensation is invigorating.
 The tools are a bit noisy; my clients have described the sound as “someone making margaritas”.

 Reasons to Book Wood Therapy